sangoma/pytest-mitmproxy/README.rst

 Requirements
 ------------

+* mitmproxy (python3 only, so must be installed seperately for python2 use)
-* mitmproxy
+* subprocess32 for python2

 TODO
 -----

 * Don't hardcode the traffic dump's save location
-* Fixtures for more than just the function scope
+* Fixtures for more than just the function and session scopes
 * Don't clobber the previously-saved traffic dumps at plugin load time
 * Write some tests
+* More cleanliness in process management (catch all possible hangs/fails)
+* Capture `mitmdumps` stdout in a seperate thread

 License